Cat Pausé

-Caitlin Clare "Cat" Pausé (/pɔːˈzeɪ/ paw-ZEI) (May 29, 1979 – March 25, 2022) was an American academic specialising in fat studies and a fat activist.
+Caitlin Clare "Cat" Pausé (/pɔːˈzeɪ/ paw-ZEI) (29 May 1979 – 25 March 2022) was an American academic specialising in fat studies and a fat activist.
 From 2008 until her death in 2022 she was a senior lecturer at Massey University in New Zealand.

 Education

 Caitlin Clare Pausé was born in Midland, Texas on 29 May 1979.
-She completed a Bachelor of Arts in Sociology at Southwest Texas State University in 1999.
-She attained her Master of Arts at Texas Tech University in 2002, and completed her Doctorate of Philosophy in Human Development at Texas Tech University in 2007.
+She completed a Bachelor of Arts in sociology at Southwest Texas State University in 1999.
+She attained her Master of Arts at Texas Tech University in 2002, and completed her Doctorate of Philosophy in human development at Texas Tech in 2007.
 Pausé's doctoral work was done under Gwendolyn T. Sorell and included work on the Adult Identity Development Project.
 Her dissertation explored weight identity in women who were categorized by health systems as "morbidly obese."

 Scholarship

 Pausé's scholarship focused on the impact of "fat stigma" on the health and well-being of fat people.
 She published on "coming out as fat", the barriers to health for fat people, and the role of social media in fat activism and scholarship.
 She was also interested in "fat pedagogies" and fat ethics.

 Pausé was the lead editor of Queering Fat Embodiment (2014).
 This volume brought together scholarship from various disciplines in order to examine experiences of fat people and intersectionality.

 Pausé hosted two international Fat Studies conferences.
 The first, took place in 2012 and covered topics such as "fat pride", "obesity panic", and teaching children about fatness and fitness.
 Pausé guest-edited a special issue of the Fat Studies journal on Reflective Intersections.
 The second conference took place in 2016. and topics covered included "fat embodiment" and public health, the intersections between race and fatness, and how food corporations marketed themselves as addressing childhood obesity.